General Terms and Conditions of the onlineshop www.berberlin.com

 (5) Within the Cart the customer alternatively can use the button “Checkout with PayPal”.
 Thereby the customer will be forwarded to the website of the payment service of the PayPal S.a.r.l.
 Where he can log into his account.
-After being login the customer will be redirected to the website of the vendor, who will automatically use the customer‘s name and adress from the customer`s PayPal account for the order.
+After being logged in the customer will be redirected to the website of the vendor, who will automatically use the customer's name and address from the customer's PayPal account for the order.

 (6) The order will be conclusively placed with the Vendor by clicking on the button “Complete order”.
 Until the order is transmitted to the Vendor, customers have the opportunity to review, at any time, the data they have input when placing the order, to modify them or to completely discontinue the order.